Jelena236/ITBootcampFInalProject/README.md

 # ITBootcampFInalProject

 Final project is writen in Java, using Selenium.
-Projects is written folowing POM.
-Only "happy path" is testing by testNG.
+Project is written in POM.
+Only "happy path" is testing using testNG.

 Web application for testing: www.humanity.com.